ruscoe/php-hound/README.md

 ## Usage

-Run with the path to your PHP files.
-Example:
+Run with the path to your PHP files:

 `cargo run -- -p examples`

+You can optionally ignore paths:

+`cargo run -- --path examples --ignore examples/vendor --ignore examples/tests`

 ## Scans for